Habeeb-marcus/Introduction-to-Github/index.md

 ##  Procedures
 Before we make a commit, we must first:

 1. Make any necessary modifications to the source code, then run 'git add .'
-The dot indicates that all modifications to the source code will be added to the secret git repo:
+The dot indicates that all modifications to the source code will be added to the secret git repo(folder that tracks all your chages):

         git add .